"But what does the plague mean? It's life, that's all.”

 Dimly, she was aware of more people in the room, strange people with guns and gasmasks who were taking the others away, hauling their limp, unconscious bodies along.
 But even when they put hands on her she was not really paying attention to them.
 She'd felt the shift, deep down inside of her.
 It had started.
 When they picked her up, she let blessed sleep finally take her.
 She dreamed of fire.

-"It's in the very earliest stages," the doctor continued.
-"But we're sure."
 The secretary of defense kneeled by young women's bedsides, watching them sleep, trying to imagine what was going on beneath the surface of their skin, and in their blood, and inside their cells.

 "The resulting children will have been infected since the moment of their conception.
 The microorganism was part of the very first cells that formed the embryos."